HeinrichHartmann/svc/README.md

 There are 3 main filesystems on the pool, that differ in backup and replication strategy.

 * `/share/shelf`.
 Working data-set that is intended to be replicated to all working machines.
   Data in shelf is snapshotted and backed-up.
 Contents are mainly documents that are work in progress.
 * `/share/attic`.
 Data in the attic is snapshotted and backed-up.
   Content includes archived projects, private photo collection, important media.
 * `/share/garage`.
 Data in garage is snapshotted but not backed-up.
   Here goes the long-tail of less valuable data I wound not mind loosing.

+The naming of the datasets is reflecting the different storage tiers, that I use for personal stuff:

+- Things in the garage are subject to moisture and my easily get stolen when I inadvertently leave the door open.
+- Things in the attic are safe from the elements.
+Here I keep things of value that I don't want to loose.
+- Things on the shelf are used for daily operations.
+Those may get bumped and scratched, and I can easily replace them.

+**Open Ends**

+* Fix data replication on shelf.
+  - Initially I used Dropbox to sync files in shelf between different machines.
+    As Dropbox removed support for zfs, this was no longer possible.
+    I also lost trust in their prouct alltogether, given the questionable "improvements" to the Desktop clients, and moved away from it entirely.
+    Now that zfs is support again, it may be worth to revisit this decision.
+  - For a while I used Syncthing to replicate data between hosts.
+    This was always a lot more complicated and brittle.
+Afterseveral episodes of data loss, I gave up on this approach for now.
+    I am sure I am able to get this to work well-enough if I invested more time, but right now I this feature is not a priority.

 ## Bootstrapping / Installation